leocello/daily-coding-problems-solutions/2020-09-30/readme.md

 ### 3. Single iteration solution - `singleIteration(list, k)`

 I really wanted to create an algorithm that would have the worst-case time complexity as O(n).
 So I thought that I actually don't need to sum the numbers to know if the sum is the value of `k`, but knowing the value of the item in the array, I could check if the difference between 'k' and the value of the item existed in the array.
+I really liked this solution, and couldn't find any solution with a better time complexity, but I knew I still could reduce the code to have a single instruction, so I created the forth solution.

+### 4. Single instruction solution - `singleInstruction(list, k)`

+So I decided using the method find() from javascript array prototype to iterate into array, and reduce the amount of code in this function.
+It still has the same time complexity as the previous solution, but way less code. :)